navinkumar05/navinkumar05/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/navinkumar05/navinkumar05](https://github.com/navinkumar05/navinkumar05)

-- 💬 Ask me about **Data engineering, SQL, Databases, Data pipelines**

-- 📫 How to reach me **https://www.linkedin.com/in/navinkumar05/**
+- 📫 Here's how you can reach me **https://www.linkedin.com/in/navinkumar05/**

 <h3 align="left">Connect with me:</h3>
 <p align="left">